pixel truetrue

 Can I file a trenching accident claim if the general contractor was not on-site at the time of the accident?

 Yes, even if the general contractor was not present at the scene, they may still be liable if they failed to enforce safety standards, provide adequate supervision, or ensure proper training of workers.
-New York trenching accident lawyer Lamonsoff will investigate the contractor’s oversight responsibilities and actions taken prior to the accident to establish their liability.
+Top injury lawyer Michael Lamonsoff will investigate the contractor’s oversight responsibilities and actions taken prior to the accident to establish their liability.

 What role do soil conditions play in determining liability for a trenching accident in New York?